ljleb/comfy-mecha/README.md

 ![resources/ties_merging.png](resources/ties_merging.png)

 Recipe workflows can get much, much more complex than this.
-If you are familiar with writing python code, you might be interested in using the sd-mecha library directly for experiments instead of ComfyUI: https://github.com/ljleb/sd-mecha
+If you are familiar with writing python code, you might be interested in using the sd-mecha library directly for experiments as an alternative to ComfyUI: https://github.com/ljleb/sd-mecha

 ## Install